nihallakshmankonchady/performance-test-scripts/utilities/regprocvolumeutility/README.md

 ### Contains
-* this folder contains java utility for volume of registrations volume generation
+This folder contains JAVA utility for volume of registrations volume generation.